TauGuide/tau-guide-documents/docs/tau-conceptual-guide.md

 is still impossible to let everyone an effective and equal right to propose what to vote over, since even if everyone got an equal right to propose, how one is even going to read millions of proposals a day?
 This makes the equal proposing right ineffective.
-We conclude thatvoting cannot effectively scale and stay fair at the same time.
+We conclude that voting cannot effectively scale and stay fair at the same time.
 Furthermore, this difficulty of discussion scaling holds even if we assume that all

 (^2) Discussions scale even more poorly than other settings arising in economics.
 Typically economical